b4cktr4ck2/De-Brickify-Pm3-RDV2/docs/index.md

 ## Phase 2: Flashing the Bus Pirate

-You need to "prep" the bootloader to be flashed but putting into a mode, and the way to do this is to open up a serial connection to your Bus Pirate.
+You need to "prep" the bootloader to be flashed by putting into "bootloader mode", and the way to do this is to open up a serial connection to your Bus Pirate.

 Run ```screen /dev/ttyUSB0 115200``` and change the port accordingly.
 That command opens a serial connection to the Bus Pirate using the documented Baud Rate.
 After a few seconds, a ```HiZ>``` prompt should show up.
 If it doesn't, press enter.
 Once you see the prompt, type "$".
 The Bus Pirate should respond with "BOOTLOADER".
 That means it's ready to be flashed.
 Go ahead and press Control+A and type ":quit". **DO NOT DISCONNECT THE BUS PIRATE**